(Please click above if you want to share my work. Thanks!)

 “Sarah absolutely aced this day!
 I am sitting back in wonderment!
 She attributes her success to you!
 Normally, she’d be crying, frustrated, overwhelmed, and angry.
 Instead, she was quite calm!
 She took that in stride, I was so impressed with her!
 I said, “How does it feel?”
 She said, “Norma!!”
 Go Sara!
 I said, “Wow!
 So much executive skill went into making this day work!
 What do you think enabled you to be so successful and on top of things?!”
 She said, “Seth!”
 Thank you, thank you, thank you!
 I’m so thrilled for her (and for me) to see her starting to take charge and function more age appropriately in her life.” — Karin A., New Jersey

-After all this experience working with all types of struggling students, it became clear that they ALL had one thing in common- problems with “executive function” (don’t worry, I’ll teach you all about it).
-Once I figured this out, all the pieces began to come together and the way I helped kids skyrocketed.
+After all this experience working with all types of struggling students, it became clear that they ALL had ONE thing in common, problems with “executive function” (don’t worry, I’ll teach you all about it).
+Once I figured this out, the pieces began to come together and the way I helped kids skyrocketed.

 Because of these experiences, and because I’ve had to overcome these learning challenges myself, I’m committed to empowering your kids to navigate their education successfully so they can craft an awesome future.

-This blog is shared by a tribe of thousands of concerned parents and teachers who aren’t willing to sit back and watch school dysfunction shortchange kids.
+This blog is shared by a tribe of over 9,000 concerned parents and teachers who aren’t willing to sit back and watch dysfunction shortchange kids.
 They’re everyday people who work hard to advocate in a baffling system, so our kids can get what they need — an education which teaches them how to harnesses their unique gifts, so they can craft extraordinary lives.

 ps – If you like my work, please click to *share*.
 Thanks!